TheSadApe/Sadness/sdk/README.md

-# Proof of Civitas SDK
+# Proof of Sadness SDK

-This directory contains Python and Javascript SDKs for Proof of Civitas.
+This directory contains Python and Javascript SDKs for Proof of Sadness.
 These SDKs are an abstraction layer built for improved developer experience on top of Arathiel's [verified inference](/verified-inference/) architecture.

 ## Quickstart
-To get started with building verifieable AI agents go to Proof of Civitas [SDK quickstart docs](https://arathiel.gitbook.io/arathiel).
+To get started with building verifieable AI agents go to Proof of Sadness [SDK quickstart docs](https://arathiel.gitbook.io/arathiel).

 ## High Level Overview